ryan-miles/meals.stellation.one/website/README.md

 # 🍽️ meals.stellation.one — Miles Family Meal Planner

 A sleek, static web app for planning and presenting the weekly meals and grocery list for the Miles family.
 Designed for speed, style, and simplicity using pure HTML/CSS/JS, deployed via AWS (S3 + CloudFront).
+The AI features are powered by an AWS Lambda function managed with Terraform.

 Live site: [meals.stellation.one](https://meals.stellation.one)